WIN-Services/backend-interview/README.md

 Language Used: JavaScript (Node.js)
 Framework Used: Express.js , Jest
 Database: PostgreSQL with Sequelize ORM
 Functionality: The system provides RESTful APIs for managing orders, one can perform addition,deletion,updation,and retrieval of orders and also restriction of duplication by pre-existing order placed within 3 hours.
+I have created two tables for orders and services with order table association to service table.

 ## Trade-offs Made
 1. Simplicity vs. Complexity: Prioritized simplicity in API design and code structure to enhance maintainability.